Mariners prospect Julio Rodriguez has playoff goals in Seattle. But first, he’s making up for lost time in Arizona.

 Sitting in his room in Peoria, Arizona, on Sunday night, Julio Rodriguez took a break from video games to watch the thrilling, back-and-forth action between the Braves and Dodgers in Game 7 of the National League Championship Series.

-He could feel the playoff intensity and loved seeing the booming homers and bat flips, the highlight reel defensive plays, the dugout craziness between teammates after each play.
+He could feel the playoff intensity and loved seeing the booming homers and bat flips, the highlight-reel defensive plays, the dugout craziness between teammates after each play.

 “Those games are cool,” he said.
 “I want to play in them so bad.”

-But the unforgettable looks of dejection and pain on the faces of the Braves players like Ronald Acuna, Ozzie Albies and Freddie Freeman as they endured Dodgers’ victory celebration made him amend his previous statement.
+But the unforgettable looks of dejection and pain on the faces of the Braves players such as Ronald Acuna, Ozzie Albies and Freddie Freeman as they endured Dodgers’ victory celebration made him amend his previous statement.

 “But I don’t want to lose, that’s the thing,” he said.
 “I was talking to the guys and I told them, whenever I get a chance to get to go there, I want to win and win.
 I was looking at the other team and it looked heartbreaking.
 Whenever I get the opportunity to be there, I’m gonna give my all to win.”

-For now, his focus must remain on playing and winning at-bats and games during 24 instructional league games in Arizona.
+For now, his focus must remain on playing and winning at-bats and games during 24 instructional-league games in Arizona.
 He is one of 40 minor-league players invited by the Mariners to participate in the six-week league that features five other organizations.

 “It’s been pretty good,” Rodriguez said of the instructional league play and workouts.
 “The games feel really good.
 The games are really competitive.
 I like them.
 It’s a good environment to play in.”